-While on SPCEs, students exposed to body fluid or other bloodborne pathogens should immediately notify their preceptor and follow the procedures set in place by the specific clinical site.
-After immediate care and treatment, the student should notify the Director of Clinical Education of the exposure.
-The DCE shall document the exposure on the FORM: Program Incident Form.
+While on Supervised Clinical Practice Experiences, students exposed to body fluid or other bloodborne pathogens should immediately notify their preceptor and follow the procedures set in place by the specific clinical site.
+After immediate care and treatment, the student should contact the Director of Clinical Education and notify them of the exposure.
+The DCE shall document the exposure on the Physical Examination Laboratory Incident Form.